the-turing-way/the-turing-way/book/website/reproducible-research/code-reuse/code-reuse.md

 | Extendable       | (partly) Generalisable |
 | Modifiable       | (partly) Generalisable |

-Portability was not previously considered, but for software a different environment (hardware, operating system, etc) may affect the ability for the software to work (e.g. it may affect dependencies).
+Portability was not previously considered, but for software a different environment (such as hardware, and operating system) may affect the ability for the software to work (for example it may affect dependencies).

 Also, Generalisable encapsulates two concepts: Extendable (the ability to integrate with other software) and Modifiable (the ability to change part of the implementation to extend its functionality).